-9. Amounts owed by group undertaking falling due within one year
+9. Amounts owed by group undertakings falling due within one year

-2025 £000 2024 £000 Amounts owed by group undertaking 4,326 10,525
+2025 £000 2024 £000 Amounts owed by group undertakings 46,130 44,331

-The amounts owed by group undertakings reflect the interest receivable on the loan made to Affinity Water Limited from the proceeds of the Bond, with interest due annually each year.
+The amounts owed by group undertakings reflect the interest receivable on the loan made to Affinity Water Limited from the proceeds of the Bonds and the amortisation of the fair value of the Bonds, with interest payable annually each year.